gubFS/pogo-blend/docs/install.rst

    The :doc:`Add-on Preferences <preferences>` page for more information on the available preferences.

-If the path is correctly setup there will also be a button that says "Make asset library".
+If the path is correctly setup there will also be a button that says "Generate Pogostuck Asset Library".
 This will open a new file and make an Asset Library containing some of the premade models by Superku.
 Go ahead and click it and wait until you return.

 The add-on includes an Application Template that you can use to quickly get the skeleton of a Custom Map, and a more minimal Blender interface with most tools you don't need hidden.
 You can access this Application Template through ``File -> New -> PogoBlend``.